-Sancta Maria Salus Populi Romani is the name given to an icon (portrait painting of a saint) of the Blessed Virgin Mary holding Her Son Jesus.
-The name of the icon can be translated into English as "Blessed Mary, Protectress," or "Health," or "Salvation of the People of Rome."
-The painting dates to at least 590, perhaps earlier.
+Sancta Maria Salus Populi Romani is the name given to an icon (portrait painting of a saint) in Rome of the Blessed Virgin Mary holding Her Son Jesus.
+The name of the icon can be translated into English as "Blessed Mary, Health of the People of Rome."
+The painting dates to at least 590 AD, perhaps earlier.
 The artist is anonymous, but the icon is known as one of the "Miraculous Icons" attributed to St. Luke, who wrote the Gospel of Luke and the Book of Acts.
 St. Luke is the patron saint of artists.